qgis/qgis-feed/README.md

     `$ psql qgisfeed -c 'CREATE EXTENSION postgis;'`

-- create `settings_local.py` and put your DB configuration as in the example below:
+- create `settings_local.py` int the `qgisfeedproject` directory and put your DB configuration as in the example below:

     ```python
     DATABASES = {